demiourgoi/flink-check/README.md

 # Flink Check

-Use linear temporal logic to write ScalaCheck properties for Spark Streaming programs.
+Use linear temporal logic to write ScalaCheck properties for Flink streaming programs.
 See [our wiki](flink-check/README.md) for documentation.

 See also